 Mitchell Street Plaza Public Domain Upgrade

-The concept design was developed through consultation with a working group, which included adjacent land owners and tenants, council staff and design professionals.
+The concept design was developed through consultation with a working group, which included adjacent land owners and tenants, council staff, RMS and design professionals.

 The area’s population is only predicted to rise further with the construction of the new Metro Station in Crows Nest.